-Additionally, consider adding soundproofing where it is possible to keep too much outside sound getting in your home.
-It’s never going to be possible to block out all of the sounds that could stress out your child.
+Additionally, consider adding soundproofing where it is possible to keep too much outside sound from getting into your home.
+It’s never possible to block out all of the sounds that could stress your child.
 Creating a comfortable space with low stimulation and even sound-blocking headphones will give them a place to play in comfort.

 Create a Sensory Corner

 Just like some children get overstimulated easily, many children also experience under-stimulation.
 This can create a potential safety hazard when looking to satisfy that need.
-Creating a sensory corner with different textures and stimulating activities will give them a space to go to when they are craving sensory input.
+Creating a sensory corner with different textures and stimulating activities will give them a space to go when they crave sensory input.

 The base of your little one’s sensory station should be a comfortable, durable sofa.
-Lovesac offers the perfect couch that will work for both you and your little one with customizable section arrangement and easy to remove machine washable covers.
+Lovesac offers the perfect couch that will work for you and your little one with a customizable section arrangement and easy-to-remove machine washable covers.
 Most importantly, Lovesac covers come in various textures and colors to meet your child’s unique needs.

-You can also pile an array of different toys, pillows, and blankets on the couch.
+You can also pile various toys, pillows, and blankets on the couch.
 This will give them a choice of tactile inputs.
-Adding in an MP3 player with sound-blocking headphones will also allow your child to choose different comforting sounds to meet their needs while also blocking out any unpleasant noise.
+Adding an MP3 player with sound-blocking headphones will also allow your child to choose different comforting sounds to meet their needs while blocking out any unpleasant noise.

 Adjusting for Physical Impairments

-For children with physical impairments that make it difficult for them to move around or require movement aids, their home’s layout and space are crucial in making them feel comfortable and safe.
+For children with physical impairments that make it challenging to move around or require movement aids, their home’s layout and space are crucial in making them feel comfortable and safe.

 Open Up Space

-Helping your child keep their toys and belongings put away will make it easier for them to play and move around safely.
-Keep smaller items off the floor and make sure any cords are secured along the wall where possible.
-This will reduce tripping hazards in the main living space so you can let your little one play without worry.
+Helping your child keep their toys and belongings away will make it easier for them to play and move around safely.
+Keep smaller items off the floor and ensure any cords are secured along the wall where possible.
+This will reduce tripping hazards in the main living space so that you can let your little one play without worry.